horagong/CarND-MPC-Project/README.md

 ## Timestep Length and Elapsed Duration (N & dt)

-I tried the larger and shorter N and dt values.
+I tried the larger and smaller N and dt values.
 The larger N led to the longer processing time because of increasing the number of variables to be optimized.
 The larger dt led to unaccurate values because of discretization error.

-The smaller horizon caused oversteering and the larger horizon gave countersteering which needs at the high speed.
+The smaller prediction horizon caused oversteering and the larger prediction horizon gave countersteering which needs at the high speed.
 So I worked with smaller dt and larger N and got N=12, dt=0.05 at 80mph

 ## Polynomial Fitting and MPC Preprocessing